-The sad fact is, on average, 70% of first time visitors to your church don’t come back a second time.
+Did you know 70% of first-time visitors to your church don’t return for a second visit?

-Here are 5 common sense tips for great church greeters:
+Here are 5 common sense tips for church welcome teams:

-For one, I’m not really a people person until after my third of cup of tea in a morning and secondly, nobody likes too much cheese on their pizza.
+For one, I’m not really a people person until after my third cup of tea in the morning and secondly, nobody likes too much cheese on their pizza.

 Just tone it down a bit, you’re in Church, not Willy Wonka’s Chocolate Factory!